Through The Fibro Fog

 Some low histamine blueberry recipes to try out:

-• blueberry chia jam in a glass jar.
+• blueberry chia jam in a glass jar on a wooden board next to a bowl of blueberries.

 Blueberry Chia Jam